How Bernalillo County is monitoring and reacting to coronavirus situation

 ALBUQUERQUE, N.M.
-(KRQE) – The coronavirus outbreak has rocked the nation in more ways than one with businesses shut down, restaurants closed or left to hold half its capacity and sporting events canceled.
+(FOX) – The coronavirus outbreak has rocked the nation in more ways than one with businesses shut down, restaurants closed or left to hold half its capacity and sporting events canceled.

 Many of you have been asking why?
 Some thinking it’s unnecessary but a representative from Bernalillo county is here to talk about that.
 Emergency Management Director Richard Clark talks about how the county is monitoring and reacting to the coronavirus situation.